numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

  The final step is to make sure the licence is valid and the library is working as expected.

 ### Step 3.
 Testing the NAG Library
 The last step is to make sure the licence was correctly stored and that the NAG Library is working correctly.
-From the same virtual terminal re-run the Kusary licence module
+From the same virtual terminal re-run the Kusari licence module
 ```{bash}
 (nag3) guest@nag-37:~$ python -m naginterfaces.kusari
 ```